 Instruction includes opportunities to sort two-dimensional and three-dimensional geometric figures by attributes.
 For example, teacher places foam, wood and/or pattern blocks into a bucket.
 Students are asked to sort the figures.
 The teacher will see how students sort the figures and ask the students to explain why they sorted the figures a particular way (could be by color, size, texture etc.) If students are unsure of where to place a figure, help students determine what category in which to place the figure by having a discussion on the attributes of the figure in relationship to the attributes of the sorted figures.
 Students will count how many figures are in each of their categories and record the numeral.
-The teacher asks comparing questions about the groups such as
+The teacher asks comparing questions about the groups such as: